What is the two year home residency requirement, 212(e)?

 How can this requirement be waived?

 Getting a waiver takes 6-12 months.
 The first step is to complete and file a DS-3035.
-The form must be completed online, printed, and mailed to the Department of State, with a $120 processing fee.
-Then, there are several categories for applying for a waiver:
+The form must be completed online, printed, and mailed to the Department of State, with the required processing fee.
+There are several categories for applying for a waiver:

 - Credible fear of persecution: If you can show that if you return to your home country, you will face persecution due to race, religion, political opinion, nationality, or membership of a certain social group, you may apply for a waiver directly to the Department of Homeland Security.
 Economic hardships or lack of professional opportunities do not qualify for this.
 People with a credible fear of returning home may want to consider asylum.
 This category requires submitting Form I-612 to USCIS.

-- Exceptional hardship to a U.S. or permanent resident spouse or child: If you have a U.S. citizen or permanent resident spouse or child, and by returning to your home country, they would experience exceptional hardship, you may apply directly to the Department of Homeland Security for a waiver.
+- Exceptional hardship to a US. or permanent resident spouse or child: If you have a US. citizen or permanent resident spouse or child, and by returning to your home country, they would experience exceptional hardship, you may apply directly to the Department of Homeland Security for a waiver.
 You must establish this with substantial documentation and this is only granted in cases where exceptional hardship is evident (e.g. your spouse or child would be unable to receive medical attention, or would face persecution).
-This category requires submitting Form I-612 to USCIS.
+This category requires subsubmitting Form I-612 to USCIS.

 At the conclusion of the review process, the Waiver Review Division will forward its recommendation directly to the USCIS in the Department of Homeland Security.
 You will receive a copy of that recommendation at the address you listed on Form DS-3035.
 USCIS has the responsibility for making the final determination on the waiver request.
 USCIS will notify you directly whether or not your waiver application (Form DS-3035) is approved.